lixiii/catalearn/readme.md

 ## Run your code on a GPU with zero setup

 __Catalearn__ is a python module that allows you to run code on a cloud gpu.
-It allows you to easily leverage the computing power of GPU servers without having to manage and maintain the infrastructure.
+It allows you to easily leverage the computing power of GPUs without having to manage and maintain the infrastructure.

 ## Installation
 Install the Catalearn module with the following command